ESF-Works

 Intended impact/ sustainability

-Adjust the Balance has built a partnership that has immense potential to have an impact on process, practice and policy at all levels, from the local to European.
-The DP has been engaged in a wide variety of activities regarding process, developing and implementing good practice, developing products to support the activities, and carrying out baseline and action research.
-A specific aim of the DP is to develop and implement an effective regional strategy for WLB, as part of the strategy for corporate social responsibility (CSR), that informs and influences national and international policy.
+Adjust the Balance has built a partnership which has immense potential to impact on process, practice and policy at all levels from the local to European.
+The DP has been engaged in a wide variety of activities regarding process, developing and implementing good practice, developing products to support the activities, undertaking baseline and action research.
+A specific aim of the DP is to develop and implement an effective regional strategy for WLB, which informs and influences national and international policy.

 Scatter plot